Valiant-Bedrock/libcommand/README.md

             ],
             // Permissions and their messages can also be specified using the `permission` and `permissionMessage` properties.
             // permission: "simple.command",
-            // permissionMessage: Ouch!
+            // permissionMessage: "Ouch!
 You don't have permission to use SimpleCommand!"
         );
     }
     public function onExecute(\pocketmine\command\CommandSender $sender, array $arguments) : bool|string {